-Students may appeal the decision made by the Carver Student Review Committee.
-The student files a written grievance with the MSW Program Director.
+Students may appeal the decision made by the Carver School Student Review exactly the points of appeal.
 The MSW Program Director and Dean review the committee's decision.
-If the student is not satisfied with the joint decision of the MSW Director and Dean, the student may be referred to the University Judicial Council.
+If the student is not satisfied with the joint decision of the MSW Director and Dean, the student may be referred to the University Provost.